-This guide provides information you need to set up an Hitachi Data Ingestor (HDI) system and File Services Manager with configuration examples and required settings for external server components.
-This guide also describes how to configure HDI with Hitachi Content Platform (HCP).
+This guide provides information you need about setting up an Hitachi Data Ingestor (HDI) system.
+This guide provides system configuration examples and describes required settings for external server components for HDI.
+This guide also describes how to link HDI with Hitachi Content Platform (HCP), and how to install and configure File Services Manager.

-MK-90HDICOM002-14 December 2017 © 2017 Hitachi Vantara Corporation.
+MK-90HDICOM002-19 July 2019 © 2017- 2019 Hitachi Vantara Corporation.
 All rights reserved.

-No part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording, or stored in a database or retrieval system for commercial purposes without the express written permission of Hitachi, Ltd., or Hitachi Vantara Corporation (collectively, "Hitachi").
+No part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including copying and recording, or stored in a database or retrieval system for commercial purposes without the express written permission of Hitachi, Ltd., or Hitachi Vantara Corporation (collectively "Hitachi").
 Licensee may make copies of the Materials provided that any such copy is: (i) created as an essential step in utilization of the Software as licensed and is used in no other manner; or (ii) used for archival purposes.
 Licensee may not make any other copies of the Materials.
 "Materials" mean text, data, photographs, graphics, audio, video and documents.